 When it comes to either recording or reinforcing the sound of the celesta, it all starts with the microphone(s).
 A strong microphone (or

-- AKG C414 XLS: The AKG C414 XLS (link to check the price on Amazon) is a multi-pattern large diaphragm condenser.
+- AKG C 414 XLS: The AKG C 414 XLS is a multi-pattern large-diaphragm condenser.
 The high sound quality and versatility of this microphone make it a top recommendation for miking celesta.
 With 9 selectable polar patterns, 3 high-pass filters, and 3 attenuation pads, this microphone is a top choice for any mic configuration around a celesta.

-- Rode NT1-A: The Rode NT1-A (link to check the price on Amazon) is a large diaphragm cardioid condenser microphone.
-It’s an extremely quiet and reactive microphone that provides pristine clarity and accuracy when used on celesta.
-The NT1-A is my top recommendation for a “budget” celsta microphone.
+- Rode NT1-A: The Rode NT1-A is a large-diaphragm cardioid condenser microphone.
+It's an extremely quiet and reactive microphone that provides pristine clarity and accuracy when used on celesta.
+The NT1-A is my top recommendation for a “budget” celesta microphone.

 Microphone(s) play a big role in capturing the essence of a celesta's sound and shouldn't be overlooked in any studio or live environment.